Banksy's 'Girl with a Pierced Eardrum' gains a coronavirus face mask

 He unveiled a scene of his trademark stencilled rats running amok in a bathroom rather than on the streets last week, reflecting official advice form the British government to stay at home.

 “My wife hates it when I work from home,” he commented alongside the photos.
-[L5N2C44IX]

 Reporting by Paul Sandle; editing by Stephen Addison